 He spent most of his time conversing with the birds, and also a few stags when they crossed paths, but even they had started to disappear so he often walked alone.

 Ramone was young, but by no means naive, and he knew that his family and friends had been hunted in the forest.
-He did not know why they had been hunted, but he knew that this rapid decline of companions and the loud BANGS! that would echo through the land, were the doings of men that would enter the forest.
+He did not know why they had been hunted, but he knew that this rapid decline of companions and the loud BANGS! that would echo through the land, were the doings of men that would enter the woods.

 After days of pensive wandering through the trees, with no one to talk to, Ramone decided he would find a new place to live, and hopefully find some new friends to live with.